Queen City Contra Dancers

 A typical evening with Queen City Contra Dancers

 The caller invites everyone to find a partner, and will urge you to switch partners at every dance.
-This way, everyone gets to dance with everyone.
+This is a social dance, allowing experience with different partners.
 No one is required to bring a partner.
 Anyone may ask anyone else to dance; choosing partners not restricted to men!
 If you wish to sit one out, you may turn down an invitation to dance.

-After a break, the organizers makes a few announcements, we dance some more, and the band plays two last waltzes at the end of the evening.
-Dancers help fold chairs, clean up, carry musical equipment out, and then we often meet at a nearby restaurant or cafe for coffee and dessert.
+After a break, we dance some more, and the band plays a last waltz at the end of the evening.

 A short history of Queen City Contra Dancers